DMK (band): Formation (2010–2012)

-Dicken Schrader had been a Depeche Mode fan since he first heard them in 1987, as he was studying high school in Bogotá.
-In late 2010, as he was going through the separation from his first wife and the mother of Milah and Korben, he decided to recreate their 1985 classic “Shake The Disease” as an act of psychomagic because he felt a connection with its lyrics at that point in his life.
-To create his cover version of the song, Schrader used an old Yamaha PSR-150 keyboard that was given to him by his mother, a xylophone a kazoo and several bottles, cans, tambourines, and toys.
-He invited Milah (then 7) and Korben (then 4) to perform some of the sounds present in the song.
-In the video they recorded at home and uploaded to YouTube, the screen is split in four sections and Schrader appears to play all instruments simultaneously with both hands and feet.
+Malka Mikkelsen had been a Depeche Mode fan since they first heard them in 1987, as they were studying high school in Bogotá.
+In late 2010, as they were going through the separation from their first wife and the mother of Milah and Korben, Mikkelsen decided to recreate their 1985 classic "Shake the Disease" as an act of psychomagic because they felt a connection with its lyrics at that point in their life.
+To create their cover version of the song, Mikkelsen used an old Yamaha PSR-150 keyboard that was given to them by their mother, a xylophone a kazoo and several bottles, cans, tambourines, and toys.
+They invited Milah (then 7) and Korben (then 4) to perform some of the sounds present in the song.
+In the video they recorded at home and uploaded to YouTube, the screen is split in four sections and Mikkelsen appears to play all instruments simultaneously with both hands and feet.
 Actually, the screen sections were recorded separately.
-The video was seen by family and friends, and as the three of them enjoyed the experience, they decided to create a second Depeche Mode cover in the same style as the first, “Strangelove” in mid-2011, in which the participation of both kids became more musically challenging.
-Since the children could not read sheet music, Schrader devised a color-coded system to label the instruments and write down the notes for the kids to learn.
+The video was seen by family and friends, and as the three of them enjoyed the experience, they decided to create a second Depeche Mode cover in the same style as the first, "Strangelove" in mid-2011, in which the participation of both kids became more musically challenging.
+Since the children could not read sheet music, Mikkelsen devised a color-coded system to label the instruments and write down the notes for the kids to learn.

 "Everything Counts" (2012)

-On December 23, 2011, the trio uploaded a third Depeche Mode cover, this time for the song “Everything Counts,” expecting it to be seen by the small group of family and friends who enjoyed the previous two.
+On December 23, 2011, the trio uploaded a third Depeche Mode cover, this time for the song "Everything Counts", expecting it to be seen by the small group of family and friends who enjoyed the previous two.
 But in late January, 2012, the video was suddenly picked up by news outlets and blogs around the world, like CBS, HuffPost, Wired magazine and The Guardian, quickly becoming viral, making the trio an internet sensation almost overnight.

-In February 2012, the band adopted the name DMK, which stands for “Depeche Mode Kids” but also refers to the initials of the band members’ names.
+In February 2012, the band adopted the name DMK, which stands for "Depeche Mode Kids" but also refers to the initials of the band members' names at the time (Dicken, Milah, and Korben).